FemaleCartman/P1-SportsWebpage/README.md

 # Golden Lotus - Acupuncture and Massage Center

 We provide acupuncture and massage services to our clients, using different modern techniques and methods.
-In order to get an appointment you fill out the contact form found under "Contact Us" in the nav bar.
+On our website you can get an appointment by clicking on the phone number and calling us or filling out the contact form found under "Contact Us" in the nav bar.
 You can also visit us at out clinic, address is stated on the website along with a map.

 ## Tech Stack